-Dr Christine Martin - Head of Investment (Life Sciences)
+Dr Christine Martin - Deputy Head of Seed Funds

 Previously, Christine worked for six years in the Cambridge Enterprise Life Sciences Technology Transfer team managing the licensing of University IP.
 Christine also managed the University of Cambridge-GSK open innovation drug discovery initiative based at the Stevenage Bioscience Catalyst, working closely with academics to gain funding to develop translational projects.

 Christine has an MA and DPhil from the University of Oxford, has authored over 20 peer-reviewed journal articles and is an inventor on over 20 patents.
 She was the recipient of the Arthur E. Schwarting award in 2006 and featured in BioBeat’s 50 Movers and Shakers in BioBusiness 2018.